-The Healthy Communities committee is focused on cultivating a sense of community among residents and community partners in the area and providing access to and awareness of the resources available in the area.
+The Healthy Communities committee is focused on cultivating a sense of community among residents and community partners in the area and providing access to and awareness of available resources.

-- Community Events (4th of July Celebration at Shoshone Park, Community Whitney Block Party, South Junior High Spring Fling)
+- Vista Neighborhood Community Events: Multiple yearly events are celebrated in the Vista Neighborhood, including the 4th of July Celebration at Shoshone Park, the Community Whitney Block Party, and the South Junior High Spring Fling.

 - Expansion of community garden at Whitney Elementary

 - Easter Egg Hunt at Fairmont Park: The West Bench Community Building Committee will host their first annual Easter egg hunt on April 11, 2020.

 - Ustick in Bloom: A yearly community celebration at Redwood Park in the West Valley Neighborhood was started in 2018.
 This event brings neighbors together to enjoy live music, food trucks and to peruse hand-crafted items for sale by local artisans.

 A home in a safe neighborhood is an indicator of a livable community.
 Housing was selected as an indicator for determining the overall health of a neighborhood, as simply put, there in an interconnections between housing and health.

 The City of Boise is committed to providing resources and help, if applicable, for residents needing housing or help improving their current homes:

 - Home Improvement Loan Program: assists low/moderate income homeowners make necessary repairs to bring their home up to code and make it a safe, decent and sanitary place to live.
 Loans are available for energy and accessibility improvements as well as general housing repairs.

 - Affordable Home Ownership: The Housing Loan program offers persons of low/moderate income an opportunity to construct a new home or purchase an existing home (or a Class “A” manufactured home on its own land) within Boise City Limits.